fiberseq/FiberHMM/README.md

 To simplify input and output, I set the script up to use a set directory structure.

-Here's the corrected version using Markdown's list formatting for better indentation visualization in GitHub:

-markdown

-To simplify input and output, I set the script up to use a set directory structure.

 - HMM_footprint_caller
   - EXPERIMENT_NAME
     - Reference